Online Nanoengineering Degree Programs

 Program Accreditation & Professional Engineering (PE) Licensure

-All these programs are only offered in an on-campus format, meaning that it is currently not possible to attend an online nanoengineering program accredited by ABET.
+As of early 2025, only a limited number of nanoengineering programs have received accreditation through the Accreditation Board for Engineering and Technology (ABET).
+Furthermore, these programs are only offered in an on-campus format, meaning that it is currently not possible to attend an online nanoengineering program accredited by ABET.
 This lack of ABET accreditation for online nanoengineering programs may serve as an obstacle for some seeking a Professional Engineering (PE) license following graduation.

 In some states, graduation from an ABET-accredited engineering program is a mandatory prerequisite to apply to sit for a PE licensing exam.

-In other states, graduates can use work experience instead of graduation from an ABET-accredited program, but the experiential requirements generally are higher than if a student attended an ABET-accredited institution.
+In other states, graduates can use work experience in lieu of graduation from an ABET-accredited program, but the experiential requirements generally are higher than if a student attended an ABET-accredited institution.
 Overall, having a PE license is not a requirement to work as a nanoengineer, so an online degree can still allow the student the opportunity to obtain employment in the field.

-Curriculum & Specialization in Nanoengineering Programs
+Curriculum & Specialization

-In some online degree programs, students may have the opportunity to choose a specialty within the field of nanoengineering.
+In some online degree programs, students may have the opportunity to choose a speciality within the field of nanoengineering.
 For example, a student pursuing a degree in online nanoengineering may also be able to focus on microelectronic devices and materials or biotechnology.

 Highly Regarded Online Nanoengineering Programs